-Visit the Office of Global Education Lassen Hall, Room 2304
+Visit the International Programs and Global Engagement office Lassen Hall, Room 2304

-The Office of Global Education at California State University, Sacramento offers advising on study abroad programs.
+The International Programs and Global Engagement office at California State University, Sacramento offers advising on study abroad programs.
 There are two options available: California State University International Programs (administered by the Chancellor's Office of the CSU - see http://www.calstate.edu/ip) and the California State University, Sacramento Study Abroad Programs (see link below for individual country flyers under the tab Sac State programs.)

 Why Study Abroad?